Target of Opportunity Procedures

 The Phase 2 process for ToO programmes follows similar procedures as those of other, regular programmes as described in the Instructions for Phase 2 preparation of Service Mode runs.
 In particular, the following information must be submitted before the Phase 2 deadline:

 - A set of Observation Blocks (OBs) that completely describes the required observations.
 The target coordinates should be set to RA=00:00:00.0, Dec=00:00:00.
 Note that it is not necessary to submit OBs to fill up the entire allocated time: only one complete set of OBs is required.
-Should a ToO event require the execution of an OB identical to another that was already used for a past observation of the same program, the same OB will be used.

 The time-critical nature of ToO observations supersedes the conditions specified in the Constraint Set: this means that, once triggered and started, a ToO observation will be considered to have been successfully executed independently of the prevailing seeing and sky transparency.
 The Constraint Set of the OB must therefore request only the least stringent constraints possible.